-To prevent we will:
+To prevent bullying, we will:

-- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all students know how to express worries and anxieties about bullying. - Ensure that all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of help lines and websites. - Offer support to students who have been bullied and to those who are bullying in order to address the problems they have.
+- Promote our school values of 'The Ripley Way' so that students are aware of expectations. - Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all students know how to express worries and anxieties about bullying. - Ensure that all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of help lines and websites. - Offer support to students who have been bullied and to those who are bullying in order to address the problems they have.